-First introduced in 1998 for the '99 model year, the Chevy Silverado was a follow up to Chevy trucks' successful C/K pickup line and built on GM's long success with pickup trucks, dating back to its first model in 1930.
-The 1998 wasn't the Silverado name's debut, however, as it had made an appearance previously.
-Chevy used Silverado as an upscale trim line name for both its Suburban and C/K pickup truck models from '75 through '99.
+First introduced in 1998 for the '99 model year, the Chevy Silverado was a follow up to Chevy trucks' successful C/K pickup line, and built on GM's long success with pickups, dating back to its first model in 1930.
+1998 wasn't the Silverado name's debut, however, as it had made an appearance previously when Chevy used Silverado as an upscale trim name for both its Suburban and C/K pickup truck models from '75 through '99.

 First generation: 1999-2007

-Built on the GMT800 platform, the Chevy Silverado light duty truck came in three models including the half-ton, SS, and Hybrid.
-These light duty trucks used the 1500 alias and were available in three cab lengths, two-door regular cab, four-door extended cab, and front-hinged four-door crew cab.
+Built on the GMT800 platform, the Chevy Silverado light duty truck came in three models, including the half-ton, SS, and Hybrid.
+These light duty trucks used the 1500 alias and were eventually available in three cab lengths—a two-door regular cab, four-door extended cab, and front-hinged four-door crew cab.

-For the first year, only the regular cab and an extended cab were available, along with the Vortec 4300 V6, Vortec 4800 V8, and the Vortec 5300 V8.
-In 2000, a driver's side door option became available for the extended cab, giving it four doors, and the crew-cab body was added to the lineup.
+For the first year, only the regular cab and an extended cab were available, along with the Vortec 4300 V6, Vortec 4800 or Vortec 5300 V8's.
+In 2000, another driver's side door option became available for the extended cab, giving it four doors, and the crew-cab body was added to the lineup.

 GM introduced a reworked version of the Silverado in 2003 with a new front end and slightly modified rear, but this model maintained all the power of its predecessor.
-Launched in early '03, the SS came on to the scene as the high-performance pickup.
-Based on the Silverado 1500, this truck had upgrades to the drive train and both exterior and interior appearance.
-Coming equipped with the 6.0 liter Vortec High-Output V8, this truck rated at 345 horsepower at 5200 RPM and 380 lb ft of torque.
+Launched in early '03, the SS came on the scene as the high-performance pickup.
+Based on the Silverado 1500, this truck had upgrades to the drivetrain and to both the exterior and interior appearance.
+Equipped with the 6.0-liter Vortec High-Output V8, the SS delivered 345 horsepower at 5200 RPM with 380 lb. ft. of torque.

-In 2005, in an effort to increase sales, a two-wheel drive version became available and a sun roof was available in the SS lineup.
-By 2006 the AWD option was dropped leaving just the rear-wheel.
-Also in 2006, Chevy introduced the Intimidator SS, a special edition Silverado, to honor the late Dale Earnhardt.
+In 2005, in an effort to increase sales, a two-wheel drive version became available and a sunroof was added to the SS lineup.
+By 2006 the two-wheel drive option was dropped, leaving just the rear-wheel drive.
+Also in 2006, Chevy introduced the Intimidator SS, a special edition Silverado to honor the late NASCAR legend Dale Earnhardt.

 2007-2013: A new generation